yyli28/d2mr-assessment-yyli28/02_data-wrangling/01_wrangling-level-1/assessment.md

         -   [x] Objective attempt
         -   [ ] Unique objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Note that some chunk options are not recognized as it's not placed right after the r identifier line.

 23. Use code chunks to set up a quarto document